dhrubo55/personal-blog/content/posts/day96-part2.md

 ### What is Fair/Unfair in a Semaphore

+I've mentioned fair/unfair mode in the code above.
+Here's what they mean:

-In Java, a Semaphore can operate in either fair or unfair mode, which determines the order in which waiting threads acquire a permit.
-The choice between the two involves a trade-off between guaranteed access and application throughput.
+Semaphore operates in either fair or unfair mode.
+This determines the order waiting threads acquire permits.
+You trade guaranteed access for throughput.

-**Fair Semaphore**
+**Fair Mode:**

-A fair semaphore ensures that threads acquire permits in the order they requested them, operating like a strict First-In, First-Out (FIFO) queue.

-**What is fairness:**
-- **Guaranteed Order:**
+- Threads acquire permits in request order (FIFO queue)
-The thread that has been waiting the longest is the next one to obtain a permit when one becomes available.
+- The longest-waiting thread gets the next available permit
-- **Starvation Prevention:**
-It prevents a situation where a thread might wait indefinitely for a resource while new, "barging" threads continuously acquire permits.
-This makes it suitable for managing access to limited resources like a database connection pool.

-**What is unfair:**
-- **Performance Overhead:**
-Maintaining a strict FIFO queue requires more overhead, including more context switches, which can result in lower overall application throughput compared to unfair mode.
+- Prevents starvation—no thread waits forever while new threads keep acquiring permits
+- Use for critical resources like database connection pools

+**Unfair Mode:**
+- Better performance—no FIFO queue overhead means fewer context switches
+- Higher throughput but some threads might starve

 To create a fair semaphore, you use the constructor `new Semaphore(int permits, true)`.